Sand Wedge

 - Using the sand wedge only in bunkers when it is also a useful club for short, high greenside shots from rough or fairway.

-- Carrying a sand wedge that doesn't match the home course's typical sand conditions, producing inconsistent results week to week.
+- Carrying a sand wedge that doesn't match the home course's typical sand conditions, producing uneven results week to week.

 Frequently asked questions